-On the Micromite Plus the second SPI channel (SPI2) is used to communicate with the touch controller and the SD Card interface.
-If any of these features are enabled SPI2 will be unavailable to BASIC programs (which can use the first SPI channel instead).
+On the PicoMite either SPI channel can used to communicate with the touch controller and the SD Card interface as defined by the OPTION SYSTEM SPI setting.
+If this is set, that SPI channel will be unavailable to BASIC programs (which can use the other SPI channel).